Frequently Asked Questions

 Campbell does not require payment upfront for students using CH 33 at 100% or CH 31.
 However, if eligible at less than 100% or using a different chapter that pays a stipend directly to you will require payment or an approved payment plan before the start of classes.

-Under most GI Bill programs, you get 36 months of full-time benefits.
+Under most GI Bill® programs, you will generally get 36 months of full-time benefits (unless transferred less by your sponsor).
 If you are training full-time for 4 months you use 4 months of benefits.
 If you are training at 1/2 time for 4 months, you use 2 months of benefits.

 If you change classes or training after the add/drop deadline, you may end up with a debt to VA.
 You will want to contact Campbell’s VA office to discuss this before making any changes.